behica/behica.github.io/_projects/blocjams.md

 It's what I came here for.

 *Bloc Jams was completed toward the beginning of the curriculum at Bloc - February 2017.
-This post was written in June 2017.*
+This post was written in June 2017.

+You can see it in action here --> [BlocJams](https://milodi.herokuapp.com/)*